akualab/occult/README.md

 This is an experimental package to explore distributed aray processing architectures using the Go programming language.

-The inspiration came from various sources including ideas behind [SciDB](http://scidb.org/), [Apache Spark](http://spark.apache.org/), S4 - [PDF](http://www.stanford.edu/class/cs347/reading/S4PaperV2.pdf), and many other open source projects.
+The inspiration came from various sources including ideas behind [SciDB](http://scidb.org/), [Apache Spark](http://spark.apache.org/), S4 ([PDF](http://www.stanford.edu/class/cs347/reading/S4PaperV2.pdf)), and many other open source projects.

-The typical use case is to process time series data.
-For example, in a data center, metrics can be processed to detect failures, degradation in performance, or any anomalies.
-A surveilance application may store images that need to be analyzed using computer vision algorithms.
-However, any application that involves large data sets can potentially be implemented using **Occult**.
+## Use Cases

+* Process time series data.
+* Detect anomalies in a data center using streams of measurements.
+* Analyze sensor data in Internet of Things (IoT) applications.
+* Detect intruders in a network.
+* Set alarms in a surveilance system that analyzes video using computer vision algorithms.
+* Train a model to predict clicks on a web page.

 ## How It Works

 * Data is ingested by a distributed store.
-(This is not part of the project.)
+(Not part of the project.)
 * A data source is organized as a sequence of records with an integer, 64-bit key.
 * An app is an executable program deployed to all the nodes in the cluster.
 * An app is a graph of simple processing functions where a processor depends on the outputs of other processors.